Object-Oriented Groovy Scripting in SoapUI:

 - Polymorphism

-- Poly refers “many” and morphism means “forms” that means an object can be defined in many forms.
+- Poly translates to “many” while morphism denotes “forms,” meaning that an object can be represented in various forms.

-An object is a container that consists of properties and methods that perform the certain action(s).
+An object is a structure that contains properties and methods that execute particular operation(s).

-In the object-oriented programming paradigm, an object is an instance of a class which consists of properties and methods also it is represented as the blue print of the class.
-A class is generally defined as the following format.
+In the framework of object-oriented programming, an object is considered an instance of a class comprising properties and methods.
+It can also be viewed as a blueprint of the class.
+Typically, a class is defined in the following style:

 class <class name>